How to make a program portable the hacker way (the hardest way/the fun way)

 Apps created this way must intercept all calls to disk access and registry access to redirect them in a sandbox.

-Bad coded Antivirus flag your programs as viruses thanks to the runtime decompression of the app’s code.
+Badly coded antivirus programs flag your software as viruses due to the runtime decompression of the app’s code.

-Who don’t like challenges?
-This is definitevly a hard goal to reach.
+Who doesn’t like challenges?
+This is definitely a hard goal to reach.

-You must be a programmer, or at least you must be able to think like one, and you should definitevly know Assembly language or be prepared to use a lot of your time digging a manual for opcodes meanings!
+You must be a programmer, or at least you must be able to think like one, and you should definitely know Assembly language or be prepared to spend a lot of your time digging through a manual for opcode meanings!

-You must also know Windows common files location, like user directories and how Registry works and how is used by programs to store configurations.
+You must also know Windows common file locations, like user directories, and how the Registry works and how it is used by programs to store configurations.

 Tools Used: